 3 years later

-I just had a conversation with my old life coach the other day and it dawned on my that almost all of the goals I had written down had come to pass – and I have lots of reasons to believe that all of them will come to pass by the 5 year mark.
+3 years later I had a conversation with my old life coach and it dawned on me that almost all of the goals I had written down had come to pass – and I had lots of reasons to believe that all of them would come to pass by the 5 year mark.

 Remembering what I was thinking at the time is what amazes me about this.
 From my vantage point, the goals I wrote seemed equally as unlikely as if I had written that I wanted to walk on Mars or become the president of the U.S..